 A: To answer the question, where can I get my OSHA certification for aerial lifts, the answer is, right here!
 On our website, you’ll find the only online courses you’ll need to train and certify to become an aerial lift and scissor lift operator.

 A: We have 3 types of courses.
 Each one is designed specifically for a particular skill set and experience level.
 We have Train a Trainer, the Training Kit and our popular Bundle Package.
 All of these courses can be taken in your preferred style: Group Training, Self-Paced and Guided Training.

 A: ALC has every one of our aerial lift training courses in Spanish.
 This is one of our most common aerial lift training FAQs.

 A: They are the same as for aerial lift certification, and that’s why our online course combines both aerial lift training and scissor lift training.

 A: Our aerial lift learning courses meet the requirements of OSHA regulations 29 CFR1910, the National Fire Institute, and the American National Standards Institute.

 A: Keep reading below – we can assist you with any questions or concerns.

 We hope these aerial lift FAQs were helpful.
-If you have further questions about aerial lifts and how to get help with your company’s safety plan, Aerial Lift Certification is the place to go.
+If you have further questions about aerial lift training and how to get help with your company’s safety plan, Aerial Lift Certification is the place to go.
 Our training classes combine the convenience on the best online courses with the comprehensive instruction process of the top in-class trainers.
-And remember, with 3 different classes to choose from (Bundle Package, Train a Trainer and Training Kit), we can meet & exceed your unique workplace training requirements.
+And remember, with 3 different classes to choose from (Bundle Package, Train a Trainer and Training Kit), we can meet and exceed your unique workplace training requirements.

 If you have any more questions about aerial lifts, check out the ALC contact page for more information.
-And to speak directly with our aerial lift OSHA training experts, just call (888) 278-8896.
+To speak directly with our aerial lift OSHA training experts, just call (888) 278-8896.
 We can help you get started today with the top quality, OSHA-compliant aerial lift certification your workplace needs!